 I’m an editor, writer, copywriter, web manager, printmaker, and designer.
 I love learning new skills, exploring materials and tools, doing research, making things, collaborating on projects, and connecting ideas, resources, and people.
 I volunteer for arts and social justice causes as a web and graphic designer, as a curator of public arts programming, as a poetry editor/poet, and as an educator.
 Innovating to reveal the significance of undervalued work brings me joy.

+Experience living in many places and working in different professions informs my thinking and creative process.
 I have lived in the Midwest, the Pacific Northwest, New England, the Mid-Atlantic, the South, Scandinavia, and Italy.
-I have worked as a college & continuing ed teacher of interdisciplinary writing, creative non-fiction & poetry; as an arts administrator/ designer at a children's theatre; as a freelance editor-writer-teacher; and as an editorial assistant in the architectural glass industry.
-I like it when words & pictures come together to make something new & challenging.
-I'm interested in the intersections of unlikely things: art & science, sewing & prose, coding & poetry, hip hop pedagogy & publishing.
-I have three adult children & have never owned a car, a conceptual performance worth talking about.
-Full CV.
+I have worked as a college & continuing ed teacher of interdisciplinary writing, creative non-fiction & poetry; as a mother & homeschool teacher; as an arts administrator/ designer at a children's theatre; as a freelance editor-writer-educator-designer; as an illustrator/designer in a biology lab; and as a copywriter and web editor in the architectural glass industry.

 I'm interested in the intersections of unlikely things, like art & science, sewing & letterpress, coding & poetry, hip hop pedagogy & publishing.
 I make websites, conversations, broadsides, events, event posters, prints, book covers, calendars, bookmarks, postcards, occasional interactive digital projects, anthologies & poems.